KLeitnerGit/Recommender---Deep-Learning-with-Keras-Functional-API/README.md

 ## Project Overview

 The "Recommender - Deep Learning with Keras Functional API" project is a deep learning-based approach to building a music recommendation system.
-The project leverages a subset of a comprehensive dataset from the Deezer Streaming Service, as provided in the Deezer Streaming Songs User Analytics Competition on Kaggle.
+The project leverages a subset of a comprehensive dataset from the Deezer Streaming Service, as provided in the Deezer Streaming Songs User Analytics Competition on Kaggle https://www.kaggle.com/c/dsg17-online-phase/overview.

 ## Objective
 The primary objective of this project is to predict whether users of the Deezer app will listen to a given song for at least 30 seconds.
 This binary classification problem (is_listened = 1 if listened for over 30 seconds, otherwise 0) aims to model user preferences and enhance the listening experience by recommending tracks that align with their tastes.